 Shaun the Sheep Movie

 Dirs.
 Mark Burton, Richard Starzak.
 2015, 84 mins.
 DCP.
-Aardman Animations’s beloved sheep Shaun made his debut in the Wallace & Gromit short A Close Shave, had his own TV series, and now winningly stars as the center of chaos in a big-screen stop-motion feature.
+Just as Aardman Animation’s new film Early Man hits screens nationwide, the Museum is bringing back their previous feature.
+Aardman’s beloved sheep Shaun made his debut in the Wallace & Gromit short A Close Shave, had his own TV series, and winningly stars as the center of chaos in this big-screen stop-motion feature.
 Bored with the routine of life on the farm, Shaun decides to go on a vacation with his flockmates and triggers a series of mishaps culminating with the Farmer lost in the big city.
 Their hilarious and heartfelt attempts to rescue him take them undercover as humans while stalked by a ruthless animal catcher.
 Inspired by Jacques Tati and Buster Keaton, this dialogue-free movie elicits plenty of laughs using music, sound effects, and brilliant physical comedy.
 Recommended for ages 5+.